HMByteSensei/Pixel-Lab/Channel Remover/README.md

 4. **Notes**:
    - Modify the script to remove other color channels (`Green` or `Blue`) by adjusting the `img(:,:,1)`, `img(:,:,2)`, or `img(:,:,3)` lines accordingly.
-   - Ensure the selected image is accessible and located in the same directory as the script, or update the file path accordingly.